DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

 - **Substantive Test**: testing technique used by an auditor to obtain the audit evidence in order to support the auditor's opinion
 - **Testing**: process of exersizing one or more assessment objects (activities or mechanisms) under specified conditions to compare actual to expected behaior
 - **Trust Services Criteria (TSC)**: used by an auditor when evaluating the suitability of the design and operating effectiveness of controls relevant to the security, availabiliity, or processing integrity of information and systems or the confidentiality or privacy of the info processed by the entity

+- 📂**Security Assessment and Testing**: Security assessment and testing programs are an important mechanism for validating the on-going effectiveness of security controls
+    - they include a variety of tools, such as vulnerability assessments, penetration tests, software testing, audits, and other control validation
+    - Every org should have a security assessment and testing program defined and operational
+- 💥**Security assessments**: comprehensive reviews of the security of a system, application, or other tested environment
+    - during a security assessment, a trained information security professional performs a risk assessment that identifies vulnerabilities in the tested environment that may allow a compromise and makes recommendations for remediation, as needed
+    - a security assessment includes the use of security testing tools, but go beyond scanning and manual penetration tests
+    - the main work product of a security assessment is normally an assessment report addressed to management that contains the results of the assessment in nontechnical language and concludes with specific recommendations for improving the security of the tested environment
+    - The 📝sensitivity of information stored on the system, 📝difficulty of performing the test, and 📝likelihood of an attacker targeting the system are all valid considerations when planning a security testing schedule.
+- An organization’s audit strategy will depend on its size, industry, financial status and other factors
+    - a small non-profit, a small private company and a small public company will have different requirements and goals for their audit strategies
+    - the audit strategy should be assessed and tested regularly to ensure that the organization is not doing a disservice to itself with the current strategy
+    - there are three types of audit strategies: internal, external, and third-party

 [6.1](#6.1) Design and validate assessment, test, and audit strategies (OSG-9 Chpt 15)
 - 6.1.1 🔴Internal